Praveen0095/Exploratory-data-analysis/README.md

 Key Findings:
-1. Model Fit (R-squared: 0.047)
-R-squared is 0.047 (4.7%) — this is very low.
-It means airfare alone explains only 4.7% of the variation in passenger volume.
-Translation: airfare is NOT a strong predictor of passenger count on its own.
+1. Airfare is NOT a strong predictor of passenger count on its own.
 There are other factors driving demand (seasonality, route, competition, etc.).

-3. The Airfare Coefficient: -1.3173
- It means:

-For every 1% increase in airfare, passenger volume increases by 1.32% (approximately)
+2. For every 1% increase in airfare, passenger volume increases by 1.32% (approximately)

-The coefficient is positive 1.3173, not negative.
-That completely changes the interpretation:
-  A positive coefficient means: For every 1% increase in airfare, passenger volume increases by 1.32%.
+   For every 1% increase in airfare, passenger volume increases by 1.32%.
    This is counterintuitive and unusual — it suggests:

   Higher fares are associated with MORE passengers (not fewer) This could indicate: